 - States can implement their own individual mandates, with penalties for non-compliance.
 Massachusetts has an individual mandate (with a penalty) that pre-dates the ACA.
 The District of Columbia and New Jersey are close to implementing individual mandate penalties, and other states are considering the possibility of a mandate.

 - In 2018, the Trump Administration made it easier to get hardship exemptions from the individual mandate penalty.
 The expanded guidelines allow people to get a hardship exemptions if they live in an area with only one insurer offering plans in the exchange (or zero insurers, but every county in the country ended up having exchange plans available for 2018), or if the only available exchange plans include abortion coverage and the person objects to that.
 Hardship exemptions are also available to people who “experience personal circumstances that create a hardship in obtaining health insurance coverage under a QHP,” because, for example, a specialist who is treating the person is not included on any of the exchange plans’ networks.

-The individual shared responsibility provision is one of the most controversial and least-popular aspects of the ACA, but it’s necessary in order to allow for the more popular provisions of the ACA — namely the fact that all new plans cover pre-existing conditions and no longer discriminate against people based on their medical histories.
+The individual shared responsibility provision is one of the most controversial and least-popular aspects of the ACA, but it’s one of the provisions that helps to keep costs in check, despite the more popular (and costly) parts of the ACA — namely the fact that all new plans cover pre-existing conditions and no longer discriminate against people based on their medical histories.

 Republican lawmakers spent much of 2017 trying to eliminate the individual shared responsibility penalty, in conjunction with broader efforts to repeal various provisions of the ACA.
 Those efforts did not prove successful, but GOP lawmakers ultimately included repeal the individual shared responsibility penalty in the tax reform legislation that was enacted in December 2017.
 The repeal takes effect in 2019: people who are uninsured in 2018 will be subject to the penalty, while those who are uninsured in 2019 will not.